 So yes, promotion of the many support services already available should be very high on our agenda!

 Last summer, the European Commission has launched the SME Internationalisation Portal, a database that helps SMEs find support services providers for internationalisation at their doorstep, in other EU Member States and in the target markets.

 - The Economist mentioned in an article the difficulties that medium-sized companies in Spain are facing to become medium-to-large firms, such as stronger tax audits and labour laws.
 Do you think that it is possible to avoid this?

 The difficulties that medium-sized companies in Spain are facing to become medium-to-large firms, such as stronger tax audits and labour laws are still being analysed in the Commission.
 We have identified various possible obstacles, but nothing concrete can be reported so far.
 DG GrowthAi??and DG EcfinAi??have done a joint analysis in this yearai??i??s country report for Spain.

-- How can we solve the unemployment problem in Europe?
+- non prescription viagra uk.
+How can we solve the unemployment problem in Europe?
 Do you think that entrepreneurship is part of the solution?

 We need to tackle unemployment especially from two sides: increase the relevance of skills that young people acquire in education, and help our entrepreneurs to create more jobs.
 In education, the acquisition of skills should be accompanied by a strong focus on employment to develop work experience.
 Apprenticeships have the potential to offer many advantages to both the employer and the apprentice.
 A well-functioning apprenticeship programme improves the school-to-work transition and significantly raises employability.